What distinguishes Oxbridge Academic Programs from other study abroad programs?

 Can I do a homestay in France or Spain?

 In France and Spain, just as in Oxford, Cambridge, and New York, Oxbridge offers a collegiate residential experience for its students rather than a homestay.
-The primary reason for this is one of safety and security - having all our students under the same roof with our own staff allows us to have a much stricter control of the environment.
-Having students dispersed around big cities like Paris, Montpellier, Salamanca and Barcelona would make quality control far too difficult.
+The primary reason for this is one of safety and security—having all our students under the same roof with our own staff allows us to have much stricter control of the environment.
+Having students dispersed around big cities like Paris, and Barcelona would make quality control far too difficult.
 Furthermore, living together in one residence creates a greater sense of community, emulating the college dormitory environment which goes hand in hand with the intellectual experience our programs provide.
 Given the exceptional improvement in French and Spanish made by our students every summer, we have no reason to believe that the residential experience diminishes language learning (see question above on immersion).

 How much homework is there?
 Will I have time to do anything else?

 You should expect roughly one hour of homework per night for your Major classes, and none for your Minor classes.
 Drama classes tend to require greater rehearsal time, approximately 4-5 hours a day leading up to the final performance at the end of the program.
 Film and Journalism classes, which also conclude with a final production or project, also demand extra time.
-Please note, however, that if your Minor course is running as a Minor only, you may have some homework, which is often set at the students' own request!
+Please note, however, that if your Minor/Workshop course is running as a Minor/Workshop only, you may have some homework, which is often set at the students' own request!

 No matter what course you take, your work will culminate in an exciting final project that will test your grasp of the course material.